HR STRATEGY - EMPLOYEE JOURNEY & CULTURE

 How Does Google (#1 Place to Work) Do Culture

 Google spends significant resources and research on creating productive and collaborative environments.
-Just read this article on helping people make healthy choices in the cafeteria.
-Google needs top talent, and their benefits and compensation ensure that they can attract and retain that top talent.
+Google needs top talent, and its benefits and compensation ensure that it can attract and retain that top talent.

 1. VALUES - THE FOUNDATION OF THE ORG